rust-lang/lang-team/src/design_notes/dynsized_constraints.md

 and thus need to *statically* know the alignment of the pointee type to determine the offset (it cannot call `align_of_val_raw` without first knowing the offset).

-There are three potential resolutions that handle both size and alignment uniformly:
+There are four potential resolutions that handle both size and alignment uniformly:

 - Store layout information in the `ArcInner` header, or
+- Store layout information in `T`'s space after it's been dropped, or
 - Require that layout be determined solely from pointee metadata, or
 - Require that layout be determinable from a dropped pointee.[^why]